 You’ve probably heard that raw honey can speed healing of small cuts or burns.
 That’s because honey naturally has a mild antiseptic effect when it comes in contact with skin.
 In studying that effect, researchers found something else at work exclusively in Manuka honey which makes it a potent antibacterial agent.

 It’s so potent that in research studies, Manuka honey was effective at fighting dozens of bacterial strains, including antibiotic-resistant varieties like MRSA.
 The antimicrobial actions are due to its high methylglyoxal (MG) concentration.
 What that is and how it works is complicated, but the simple explanation is that the more MG the honey has, the stronger the antibiotic effect.
+This is an incredible benefit of manuka honey.

 One incredibly useful thing about this honey are the standards for production and effectiveness.
 The potency of genuine Manuka honey is rated via the unique Manuka factor or UMF rating.
 The higher the UMF rating the more MG it contains and therefore the more antibacterial power it has.
 Look for a UMF of at least 10.